bahasuru-naya/Audio-Denoising-System/README.md

 - Client-Server Architecture: Scalable backend for denoising with a TCP socket-based server.
 - Multi-Threaded Processing: Efficient handling of recording, playback, and denoising tasks.

+## Model Training

+The model was trained on the LibriSpeech Noise Dataset with the following configuration:

+- Architecture: U-Net with ResNet101 backbone, pretrained on ImageNet.
+- Input: Log-magnitude spectrograms (544x320x1).
+- Preprocessing: Audio chunking, STFT, normalization, and padding
+- Training: 100 epochs, batch size 6, Adam optimizer (lr=0.0001), MSE loss.

+The training achieved a validation loss of 0.0083, indicating strong denoising performance

 ## System Requirements
 ### Hardware
 - Microphone (built-in or external) (OPTIONAL)